-Note 1.
-Concrete mixtures used in marine environment, within 10 miles {16 kilometers} from coastline, completely or partially submerged in seawater, located within the tidal and splash zones, exposed to seawater spray, exposed to brackish water, or as shown on the plans shall have a maximum permeability of 2,000 coulombs and shall include mineral admixtures
+- Note 1.
+Concrete mixtures used in marine environment, within 10 miles {16 kilometers} from coastline, completely or partially submerged in seawater, located within the tidal and splash zones, exposed to seawater spray, exposed to brackish water, or as shown on the plans shall have a maximum permeability of 2,000 coulombs and shall include mineral admixtures - Note 2.

-Note 2.
 Seal concrete placed as an integral part of a bridge support system shall have Type II cement.
 Class "F" fly ash and/or ground granulated blast furnace slag shall be used as a substitute for a portion of the required Type II cement.
-The minimum substitution rate shall be 20 % for fly ash and 25 % for ground granulated blast furnace slag.

-Note 3.
-Anti-washout admixtures shall be used when placing these mixtures through water.
+The minimum substitution rate shall be 20 % for fly ash and 25 % for ground granulated blast furnace slag. - Note 3.
+Anti-washout admixtures shall be used when placing these mixtures through water. - Note 4.

-Note 4.
 Coarse and fine aggregate gradations used shall meet the gradation requirements given in Section 801 and Section 802.
 Optimized gradations that do not meet the gradation requirements given in Section 801 and Section 802 shall be submitted to the Materials and Tests Engineer for approval prior to use.

-Note 5.
-The Contactor may submit either proportions for a mixture design meeting the requirements above (including required shrinkage testing data and, if required, permeability testing data), or the following mixture design, adjusted for differences in specific gravity, without shrinkage or permeability testing data until September 15, 2015 at which time this waiver shall expire.

-Cementitious content (lbs) {kg}: 620 {368}

-Maximum water content (gallons) {liters}: 33 {163}

-Fine aggregate (lbs) {kg}: 1097 {651}, where specific gravity = 2.65

-Coarse aggregate (lbs) {kg}: 1857 {1102}, where specific gravity = 2.60

-3. CLASS OF CONCRETE REQUIRED FOR SPECIFIC STRUCTURES.

-Class A - Bridge substructure concrete, box culverts, retaining walls, concrete safety barriers, headwalls, and inlets.

-Class B - Bridge superstructure concrete.

-Class C - Machine laid curbs, gutters, combination curbs and gutters, slope paving, and miscellaneous concrete units..

-Class D - Underwater concrete.
+3. Class of Concrete Required for Specific Structures. - Class A Retaining walls, concrete safety barriers, headwalls, and inlets. - Class B Box culverts, bridge substructures (poured in place), and bridge superstructures. - Class C Machine laid curbs, gutters, combination curbs and gutters, slope paving, and miscellaneous concrete units. - Class D Underwater concrete.

-4. SUBSTITUTION OF HIGHER STRENGTH CONCRETE AND AGGREGATE REQUIREMENTS.
+4. Substitution of Higher Strength Concrete and Aggregate Requirements.